ryanw-mobile/OctoMeter/README.md

       For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.

 * `/iosApp` contains iOS applications.
-Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
-This is also where you should add SwiftUI code for your project.
+Open `OctoMeter.xcworkspace` to build the App.
+We are setting up the Apple Developer account, but subject to Apple's approval.

 ### Dependencies